edauterman/larch/README.md

 ## Setup

 For our experiments, we will use a cluster of AWS EC2 instances.
-Reviewers should have been provided with credentials to our AWS environment with compute resources.
+Reviewers should have been provided with credentials to our AWS environment with compute resources to set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 Reviewers should also have moved `larch.pem` (provided with submission) to `~/.ssh/` and set permissions to 400.

 [2 minutes] Make sure python3 is downloaded.
 Then run the following:
 ```